Percy specific CSS

 The class names don't have to be Percy specific, you can put any normal CSS selectors and rules that you want in the media query and they will only be applied when rendering in Percy.

-Percy-Specific CSS for Storybook
+Percy CSS @media query for Storybook

-In order to render Percy-specific styles for Storybook snapshots, you need to modify the Storybook's preview-head.html file to serve static CSS overrides.
+In order to use the Percy CSS media query with Storybook snapshots, you need to modify the Storybook’s preview-head.html file to serve static CSS overrides.
+This is because Percy uses a content-type-based system to apply styles to HTML and CSS files, and CSS-in-JS breaks this paradigm.
 See the storybook documentation for how to add custom head tags to your project.
-Here's an example of a preview-head.html file that includes a default stylesheet, and adds a .hide-in-percy class styling:
+Here’s an example of a preview-head.html file that includes a default stylesheet, and adds a .hide-in-percy class styling:

 <link rel="stylesheet" type="text/css" href="default.css">